iNuman/iNuman/README.md

 ![**Hello there**](https://github.com/iNuman/GitHubStats/blob/master/hello.gif "Header")

 I’m a Computer Science graduate of 2020 batch.
-I come with an extensive experience of working with different technologies including Android Development, Data Science, Machine Learning and Deep Learning.
+I come with an extensive experience of working with different technologies including Android Development and bit of Data Science, Machine Learning and Deep Learning.

-In the past, I have worked with **Ami Apex** and [**Khyber Coded**](http://khybercoded.com/) as an Android Intern.
-Currently I am working as full time Android developer at [**Lines Square Technologies**](https://linesquaretech.com/) and **Coded Universe** part time.
+In the past, I have worked with [**Khyber Coded**](http://khybercoded.com/) and [**Lines Square Technologies**](https://linesquaretech.com/) as Android Developer.
+Currently in [**Funprime Technologies**](https://funprimetechnology.com/).

 ### Things I'm good at :fire:
-**Languages:** Android Kotlin, Java, Python, SQL.
+**Languages:** Android Kotlin, Java, Python.

 **Architectures:** MVVM